Using Spanish and French Videos for the Best Comprehensible Input

 Students love movies and their phones.

 Put them together and they will be excited to produce for you.
 Meredith White’s students used their smart phones to describe themselves and another person.
 Some also used Snapchat.
-How fun!
-Click on the link below to see what a sample of her student’s work.
+What a great idea, and so much fun!
+See a sample of her student’s work below.

 Even better, videos that repeat targeted vocabulary or grammar concepts in context.
 World Language Teacher Heaven!

 Here are some previews of my Spanish One Videos: